rhubarbdog/microbit-ds18b20/README.md

 </td></tr>

 <tr><td>
-`copy_to_eprom` </td><td>copies the tH and Tl registers and the control byte which stores the number of bits of precission to calculate temperatures to.
+`copy_to_eprom` </td><td>copies the tH and tL registers and the control byte which stores the number of bits of precission to calculate temperatures to.
 </td></tr>

 <tr><td>